Displayed May 29 - July 21, 2017

 Embracing the lessons, values, and experiences modeled by previous generations, featured artists are challenged to produce a collection of work that showcases the legendary work of the past in relation to their contemporary interpretation.

-A quote from artist Keaton Young:
+Artist statement from Keaton Young:

 ‘My art is an expression of myself and my beliefs.
 At an early age I set out to capture the real world, thus ridding myself of stick figures, circle shaped heads with two dots for eyes, and puff clouds.
 When others said I couldn’t do it, I’d remind myself ‘All things are possible through Christ.